briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 > L202 Is this right? - if each individual remains with probability d  then with d=0.1 as per Table 1, then the population is reduced to < Smin (800) even when at its maximum size (0.1*Smax = 200) - why parameterise in this case, rather than just choosing Smin individuals at random?

 This is correct---the bottleneck introduced at the end of each cycle reduces each subpopulation to fewer than $S_{min}$ individuals.
 In the next cycle, a subpopulation then grows to its carrying capacity.
 During growth, mutations are introduced, and growth rate depends on fitness.
-If we simply chose $S_{min}$ individuals at random, all-defector subpopulations would experience no growth, and therefore acquire no mutations/adaptations.
-This would put defectors at a severe disadvantage, and possibly muddy the benefits of cooperation and niche construction that cooperators experience.
+This approach is more conservative.
+If we instead chose $S_{min}$ individuals at random, we anticipate two outcomes.
+First, the evolutionary process would be slowed down, as mutations would occur less frequently due to reduced growth.
+Second, defector populations would be especially burdened by this, so the Hankshaw effect would be exaggerated.

 > L210 "performED" and I would argue results should be past tense throughout.

 We made the stylistic choice to use present tense in the results section with the belief that it is more inviting to the reader, including them in the discovery process.
-There is some precedent for using the present tense in this journal, particularly when describing simulation results (e.g., 10.1007/s10682-015-9775-6).
+There is some precedent for using the present tense in this journal, particularly when describing simulation results (e.g., [Antonovics et al. (2015)](http://dx.doi.org/10.1007/s10682-015-9775-6)).
 However, if this stylistic choice is a hindrance, we would be willing to change tense.

 > L262 The authors state that setting L=A changes the niche construction from positive to negative.
 I am afraid I completely missed the reasoning here and I think the paper would be improved if it were spelled out more clearly why this parameter setting induces positive niche construction (i.e. an increase in constructor fitness by their construction activity).

-Our description may have been somewhat misleading here, and we have updated the text to add clarity and prevent misunderstanding.
-We now describe how changing this value alters niche construction by fully-adapted types as well as reference Box 1, Part C, which illustrates this scenario.
+We have updated the text to add clarity.
+We now describe how changing this value alters niche construction by fully-adapted types as well as reference Box 1, Part C, which illustrates this scenario (we do note that setting $L=A$ changes niche construction from negative to positive).

 > L386-388 I think this point about representing the niche, or environment, explicitly, is more important than the attention it is given here...